 Of course, with any plan, there have been errors.
-It has caused a few embarrassing moments where I have had to ask to put one thing back because I miscalculated somewhere along the journey, but it didn’t kill me.
+It has caused a few embarrassing moments where I have had to ask to put one thing back because I miscalculated somewhere along the shopping trip, but it didn’t kill me.
 It also didn’t break my budget.
 I just had to decide which item I truly didn’t need.

 When you don’t take your little piece of plastic in with you, you are putting an absolute limit on how much you can spend at the store.
 It eliminates picking up things “just because they sound good” or because they are on sale.
 I always check out the sales before I go into the store and decide if I need the item or not.
 It forces a plan before walking into the store and also eliminates temptation to buy a few extra things that you definitely don’t need.

 I can guarantee that your grandma would be proud.

 Keep it simple.
 Stop thinking you need 4 course meals every night.
 If you are making spaghetti, it isn’t necessary to have garlic bread, a veggie, salad.
 Spaghetti itself can be a meal.
 Or do one side instead of three.
 Also, stop looking at those pinterest recipes with 15 ingredients in them.
 This is essential if you don’t have most of the ingredients on hand already.
 The more you can use your array of spices in multiple meals, the better.
 When searching for new recipes, always look for 5 ingredient or less.
 They are guaranteed to be insanely cheaper than anything that needs 10-15 ingredients.

 95% of my meals are just eating a chicken breast and some frozen veggies.
 I only cook for me, but I have no problem eating chicken for every single meal.
-I usually make chicken tacos, BBQ chicken, Salsa Chicken, Chicken Marinara, cheesy chicken and rice, chicken and veggie stir fry, and pretty much anything else chicken and rice related.
+I usually make chicken tacos, BBQ chicken, Salsa Chicken, Chicken Marinara, cheesy chicken and rice, chicken and veggie stir fry, and pretty much anything else chicken, rice, and veggie related.